Ren-B-7/Rabin-Karpe/README.md

 This is a different implementation to the Rabin-Karpe substring search, it requires more preprocessing, but it is faster once the processing is done, thus it is faster on longer words and longer substrings.

-It was made by me personally while at Stellenbosch, some of the code was also changed/ improved by some lecturers/ researchers at the university, it was not required to be made by the course but i wanted to see of i can improv on the existing Rabin-Karpe substring search method
+It was made by me personally while at Stellenbosch, some of the code was also changed/ improved by some lecturers/ researchers at the university, it was not required to be made by the course but i wanted to see if I can improv on the existing Rabin-Karpe substring search method

 ## Folder Structure
 - `bin`: the folder that temporary files are placed in